-It is proposed in the Finance (No. 2) Bill 2023 that the self-assessment system (SAS) for returns on the disposal of chargeable assets be introduced with effect from 1 January 2025 to replace an official assessment currently in place.
+Self-assessment system (SAS) for returns on the disposal of chargeable assets be introduced with effect from 1 January 2025 to replace an official assessment currently in place.
+The submitted RPGT return is deemed to be a notice of assessment.
+It is proposed that the RPGT submitted will be deemed to be certificate of non-chargeability, whenever it applicable.